 All these effects have the potential to enhance the quality of your life as well as your social ties.

 It is easy to allow your daily life to deteriorate as the chaos and pace of the modern world distracts and disturbs you.
 You might drift through life, not aware of all that you do and the way you interact with your loved ones.
-You might ignore uncomfortable emotions, thoughts and feelings that indicate to you what you need to change about your life.
-You might take the people and the things in your life for granted.
-Over the course of time, mindfulness allows you to focus better on all of these which eventually leads to higher levels of appreciation and satisfaction for your life.
+Might ignore uncomfortable emotions, thoughts and feelings that indicate to you what you need to change about your life.
+Take the people and the things in your life for granted.
+Over time, mindfulness allows you to focus better on all of these which eventually leads to higher levels of appreciation and satisfaction for your life.

 Mindfulness meditation and other forms of meditation